bshortridge-dev/suggest-me/README.md

 # Suggest Me

 First real React JS project not following a tutorial.
+Decided to learn how to use github as well.

-Plans for prject:
+## Plans for project:

 Community based system where users can post a movie or TV series and other users can comment suggestions of other movies/shows they may like.